BawdyAnarchist/quBSD/Future_Development.md

 qb-backup - Add ssh option

 qb-stat
+   - Monitor for unfocused CPU resource usage - Flag/Notify.
+For user
 	- Change hardcoded to more flexible setup: config file, col selector, RAM/CPU/DISK colorize
 	- Give a popup option that can be closed with any key (quickview kinda stuff)
 	- Add a column for worspace location of active windows